Having a solid video marketing strategy can make or break your brand’s online presence.

-- I want to increase my Social Media engagement with 10% in the following quarter
+- I want to increase my Social Media engagement by 10% in the following quarter

-- I want to increase the revenues from online advertising with 10% in the following 2 months
+- I want to increase the revenues from online advertising by 10% in the following 2 months

-- I want to increase the website traffic with 5% in the following month
+- I want to increase the website traffic by 5% in the following month

 You need to be clear about why you’re creating the videos in the first place, and what actions you expect your audience to take after watching the video.
 This will also help you define your video style.